 1. Preheat grill to highest temperature.

-5. Let lamb sit for thirty minutes until chops come to room temperature.
+5. Remove the lamb from the refrigerator and let sit for thirty minutes until chops come to room temperature.

-6. Lower the grill temperature to low.
-Place chops on the grill and close the hood.
+6. Place chops on the grill.
 The grill will be hot enough to sear the outside, but not overcook the lamb, or turn the meat black.

-7. Cook to desired doneness, about 2-3 minutes for medium rare.
+7. Cook to desired doneness, about 2 to 3 minutes for medium rare.
 Remove chops and place them on a serving platter.
-Drizzle judiciously with aged balsamic vinegar.
-Just a touch is enough to bring out the succulent earthy nature of the lamb.